 I land hard on the bank, but we make it.

-I do so and she stands, holding out her arms to steady herself.
+She stands, holding out her arms to steady herself.
 "Good gods."

 "Do you see my boot?"

-Thoughts turn over in my mind.
-Conquest.
-Bhaalspawn.
-Godchild.
 Things that bring me pride, somewhere within myself.
 But it's drowned out by the dream.
 That fucking dream.
-I feel a heat building in the back of my mind, as if I'm being punished for thinking about it.
+I feel a heat building in the back of my mind, and I glance at Bex.
+She has her eyes fixed on the ground around the tree.

 Another wrenching in my chest.